The Expansion of Tort Liability in the United States

 By the 1940s, legal scholars had begun to think about two ways in which the tort system could serve the wider goal of enhancing social welfare.
 First, they saw the economic concept of “cost internalization” as a tool for reducing accident rates: if potential injurers know they will be held liable for accidents, they will take appropriate action to avoid liability.
 In that view, by awarding damages to compensate victims, tort law would serve as a mechanism to ensure that potential injurers faced the appropriate future costs of their actions.7 Second, some scholars argued that the tort system could provide a kind of accident insurance for victims.
 They did not focus on the possibility that an expanded liability system could increase carelessness on the part of potential victims, nor did they adopt any of the methods that traditional insurance policies use to deal with that problem.8 Rather, they focused exclusively on the distributional goal of relieving victims of the burden of accident losses and spreading that burden across a broader population.

-One area in which those concepts proved appealing in practice was product liability.9 Historically, product liability was dealt with either as a breach of warranty under contract law or as a tort subject to the negligence standard.
+One area in which those concepts proved appealing in practice was products liability.9 Historically, products liability was dealt with either as a breach of warranty under contract law or as a tort subject to the negligence standard.
 Under contract law, recovery in such cases was limited to repair and replacement of the product; under tort law, recovery was limited by the difficulty of proving negligence.
 In the 1960s, the courts moved rapidly toward a standard of strict liability for defective products; in 1964, that standard was accepted and recommended by the American Law Institute in its second Restatement of the Law volume on torts.
 By the mid-1970s, most states had adopted provisions that were either identical or similar to those in the Restatement.10

 In addition, the concept of negligence has undergone significant reinterpretation over time, according to legal scholars.
 The law now takes into account the fact that manufacturers often have more ability than consumers to avoid accidents; thus, it is more likely to view failure to take inexpensive action as negligence or to attach liability to indirect or partial contribution to an injury.